 - 1. Notify the appropriate school office by telephone of an absence.
 Messages concerning absences may be left at any time, even when the school office is closed. - 2.
 Failure to telephone in an absence each day that a child is out of school by one hour after the attendance bell will result in a telephone call the same day.
-Calls will continue to be made to the parent/guardian and all emergency contacts until the student's location can be verified. - 3.
-Extensive absence, injury, or illness may necessitate a doctor's excuse upon return to school. - 4.
-An absence without valid cause for any length of time may be considered to be a case of truancy.
-All truancies will be reported to the Will County Truant Officer. - 5.
-Students in grades 1-8 and Extended Day Kindergarten students absent for more than one hour, or, Half Day Kindergarten students absent for more than 30 minutes on any day of student attendance, shall not qualify for a perfect attendance award. - 6.
-A doctor's excuse is required after any serious contagious illness such as scarlet fever, scabies, and whenever the Health Department recommends it.
-Also the school may ask for a note from your physician when there is doubt concerning your child's health or his physical ability to take part in all activities of the school program. - 7.
-It is considered "best practice" to provide the school with a note from your health care provider for illnesses with absences over three days. - 8.
-In case of excessive tardiness a note may be required or some suitable disciplinary action may be taken.
+Calls will continue to be made to the parent/guardian and all emergency contacts until the student's location can be verified.
+Failure to contact the school shall result in an unexcused absence and possible well-being check by local authorities. - 3.
+The reporting of excessive absence, injury, or illness will necessitate a doctor's note upon return to school. - 4.
+An absence without valid cause for any length of time may be a case of truancy.
+The Will County Regional Office of Education defines a truant as a child subject to compulsory school attendance who is absent without valid cause from such attendance for a school day or portion thereof.